 Italian photographer and designer Daniel Nanescu’s stock site, SplitShire, is “Made with love in Italy.”
 For only $20/year, you can sign up to get all of his old and new photos uploaded directly to your Dropbox.

 8. Life of Pix

 Leeroy, an advertising agency in Montréal, built Life of Pix with their own images and through their network of photographers.
 They add new photos weekly.
 They also produce a free video site, Life of Vids, and even provide beautiful doses of inspiration.
-If you’re sad that your photos are slowing dying on your hard drive, you can save them by submitting your work to Lerroy, too.

 9. Startup Stock Photos